goutamdh/daffodil/libs/design/src/molecules/callout/callout.md

 The color of a callout can be changed by using the `color` property.
 By default, the color of a callout is `gray`.
 This can be changed to one of the supported colors.
 Supported colors: `primary`, `secondary`, `tertiary`, `theme`, `theme-contrast`, `black`, and `white`

 ## Layout

-The layout of a callout can be defined by using the `layout` property.
-Supported layouts: `centered`
+- The `layout` property will be deprecated in v1.0.0

 ## Size

-The size of a callout can be defined by using the `size` property.
-Supported sizes: `compact`
+- The `size` property will be deprecated in v1.0.0

 ## Usage